Curves on K3 surfaces: Regenerating curves

 We will now need the following reduction step.

-\begin{Lemma} In order to prove Theorem \ref{thm: regeneration}, we may choose an ample line bundle $\calH_\eta$ on $\calX_\eta$ whose specialisation $\calH_0$ to $\calX_0$ is big and nef. \end{Lemma} \begin{proof} Assume that the specialisation $\calH_0$ of $\calH_\eta$ to $\calX_0$ is not big and nef.
+\begin{Lemma} In order to prove Theorem \ref{thm: regeneration}, we may choose a primitive ample line bundle $\calH_\eta$ on $\calX_\eta$ whose specialisation $\calH_0$ to $\calX_0$ is big and nef. \end{Lemma} \begin{proof} Choose an ample line bundle $\calH_\eta$ on $\calX_\eta$ and assume that its specialisation $\calH_0$ to $\calX_0$ is not big and nef.
 We distinguish two cases.